How To Prepare Your Media for a Vub

 Do not use video of a different actor to transfer performance to the actor in your Source Media - this can lead to poor results.

-2. Use audio that contains only the voice of the actor you want to vub.
+When using audio driving data, make sure it contains only the voice of the actor you want to vub.
 Ensure that no other actors are speaking in the clip and there is no music or sound effects.

 Make sure your Source Media and Driving Data work well together